TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 #.
 TYPO3 will call the first middleware with request and the next middleware.

 #.
-Each middleware is processed, see :ref:`request-handling-middlewares`.
+Each middleware can modify the request if needed, see :ref:`request-handling-middlewares`.

 #.
-In the end each middleware has to return a PSR-7 response.
+Final Request is passed to the last RequestHandler (`\TYPO3\CMS\Frontend\Http\RequestHandler`
+   or `\TYPO3\CMS\Backend\Http\RequestHandler`) which generates PSR-7 response and passes it back to the last middleware.

+#.
+Each middleware gets back a PSR-7 response from middleware later in the stack and passes it up the stack to the previous middleware.
+   Each middleware can modify the response before passing it back.

 #.
 This response is passed back to the execution flow.